DarrenCNLee/Huffman-Encoder-and-Decoder/asgn7/README.md

 and issues warnings based on what crimes the citizen using these words has committed.
 The Bloom filter uses a SPECK block cipher as a has function to create a hash table.
-The hash table stores translations from oldspeak to newspeak as well as oldspeak words without translatsions, known as badspeak words.
+The hash table stores translations from oldspeak to newspeak as well as oldspeak words without translations, known as badspeak words.
 Linked lists are used in the hash table to resolve hash collisions.

 ## Building